Campeone/Automobile-Price-Prediction/README.md

-# Automobile Price Prediction using Linear Regression
+# Automobile Price Prediction using Linear and Lasso Regression

 ## Overview
 This project performs regression analysis to predict the prices of automobiles based on various features such as engine size, horsepower, fuel type, and more.
-The goal is to build a predictive model that can accurately estimate the price of a car using linear regression techniques.
-The project demonstrates both simple and multiple linear regression approaches.
+The goal is to build a predictive model that can accurately estimate the price of a car using linear and lasso regression techniques.
+The project demonstrates both multiple regression approaches.

 ## Table of Contents
 1. [Installation](#installation)